-A very important element in organic chemistry is acids and bases.
-It is because of the presence of acids and bases that the synthetic reactions of compounds proceed as electrons are transferred.
-In other words, without acids and bases, organic synthetic reactions would not occur.
+Acids and bases are important elements in organic chemistry.
+The presence of acids and bases allows the synthetic reactions of compounds to proceed through the movement of electrons.
+In other words, without acids and bases, organic synthesis reactions would not occur.

 Therefore, we must understand the definitions of acids and bases in advance.
-We have to understand what compounds are acids and what compounds are bases.
+We need to understand what kinds of compounds are acids and what kinds of compounds are bases.

 However, whether it is an acid or a base depends on the conditions.
-What is acid at one time is often a base under other conditions.
+Even if a compound is an acid, it can often become a base under other conditions.
 A substance that is acidic in solution is not necessarily an acid.
 Even substances that are generally considered to be acids can often be bases.

 So let’s understand the definitions of acids and bases.
-We’ll first understand the Bronsted-Lowry definition and then we’ll check how to think about Lewis acids and Lewis bases.
+We’ll first understand the Brønsted-Lowry definition, and then we’ll check how to think about Lewis acids and Lewis bases.

 Table of Contents

-- 1 High School Chemistry Is Defined by Arrhenius and Bronsted-Lowry
+- 1 High School Chemistry Is Defined by Arrhenius and Brønsted-Lowry

 - 2 A Measure of Acid Strength: pKa Value

 - 3 How Are Acidity and Basicity Determined?